sfigg/commercialization-public/test/hlk/testref/run-cluster-tests-for-storage-spaces-direct-in-the-windows-hlk.md

 After you prepare machines for tests, S2D also needs to be configured before you can run related tests.
 The following job will create cluster, enable S2D, and configure a pool and space.

+>[!IMPORTANT]
-**Important**  This job will succeed only if *no* existing cluster, storage pool, or virtual disk has already been created.
+>  This job will succeed only if *no* existing cluster, storage pool, or virtual disk has already been created.
 Before you run this job, first remove all virtual disks, storage pools, and cluster roles.
 Also remove the cluster itself.
 If you have already created a cluster, enabled S2D, and configured and validated the pool and spaces, skip this step and proceed to running the tests.